llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 This question seeks to understand the current and demand for multilingualism in lawyering, based on past demand.
 These details may reveal sufficiencies as well as insufficiencies concerning the adequate legal representation of  Saint Lucian clients.
 Saint Lucia is a multilingual country, and a lawyer with multiple languages may stand a better chance of not only attracting a diverse and numerous clientele base; reduced language barriers would allow lawyers to better relay facts, arguments, and sentiments of clients with diverse backgrounds.

-+ *Do you agree that lawyers that practice in Saint Lucia, should understand more than one language?*
++ *13. Do you agree that lawyers that practice in Saint Lucia, should understand more than one language?*

 1= "Strongly Agree" to	5= "Strongly Disagree"